 The Study Kit contains required readings not owned by the CAS but for which the CAS has been granted permission to include in the Study Kit.
-Study Kits will be available the first Monday in December, for April 2015 exams and on the first Monday in April 2015, for October 2015 exams.
+Study Kits will be available by mid-December 2016, for May 2017 exams and by mid-June 2017, for October 2017 exams.
 Study Kits may be purchased from the CAS Online Store; there are NO RETURNS and NO REFUNDS.

-Online Publications for Exams LC, ST, S, and 5-9
+Online Publications for Exams S and 5-9

-All readings listed as "Online Publications" will be available on a web page titled Complete Online Text References at no charge.
+All readings listed as "Online Publications" will be available on a web page titled Complete Online Text References for each examination at no charge.